-Our cotton projects are among the most successful in Africa.
+Our projects are among the most successful in Africa.
 Our project in Benin came top in an independent review of cotton support programmes across Africa by the German aid agency GIZ.
 Our farmers achieved the highest gross margins and the project achieved particularly high scores for resilience and poverty reduction.
-Why are our cotton projects so successful?
+Why are our projects so successful?
 They all include the following five elements:

 We provide extension services, teaching farmers how to grow healthy crops and training them in non-chemical pest control, including ecology and entomology to recognize and manage pests.
 According to Simon Ferrigno, a specialist consultant on Sustainable & Organic Farm Systems, OBEPAB has the ‘best extension and farmer support services in Africa.’